mimiyin/Choreographic-Interventions/README.md

 - Read chapter 2 of [Viewpoints](http://www.bam.org/media/4813887/anne-bogart-and-tina-landau-the-viewpoints-book.pdf).
 What is a framework?
 What are the parameters of choreography?
 - Read chapters 1-5 of Learning Processing
 - [Watch videos](http://learningprocessing.com/videos/) for chapters 1-5
+- ITPers: Spot the differences between JS + Java examples of random_walk.
+Hint: There's atleast 5 categories of differences.

 ## Week 2 Pathways: Drawing on air.
 - Improv: Define a path in 3D in 5 ways.
 - Tech: Introduction to PCS, Kinect and Skeletons!
-- Code: Libraries.
+- Code: Booleans and Conditionals.
 Functions.
 P3D, XYZ space.
 Translate, Rotate, Scale, Push/Pop Matrix.
 Map.
 Loops/Arrays.
+Libraries.

 ##### Week 2 Assignment
 - Create a 30s phrase with the Kinect Skeleton.
 Document.